clormor/skeleton-java/README.md

 ## Usage

-1. If you have not configured open source repository hosting follow [these instructions](https://central.sonatype.org/pages/ossrh-guide.html), specifying a `groupId` of `io.github.<your gh username>`.
+1. If you have not configured open source repository hosting follow [these instructions](https://central.sonatype.org/pages/ossrh-guide.html), specifying a `groupId` of `io.github.<your-github-username>`.
 You will need to wait a few hours for this ticket to be completed before pushing any changes.

 2. Clone this repository to a new folder

         git clone git@github.com:clormor/skeleton-java.git <my-new-project> && cd <my-project>